Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxxx.md

 	who's that english gardener who also goes out on safaris/survivalism?

 	8< , [
+		8≪ I put these tabs in; they'ren't automatic...but the level of indentation is persistent, and closing a box will "\b" the indentation depth by one before closing the lid
 		, "the interpreter output should be copy/pastable into Shyamscripts\n"
 		, 539_16 8≪ unsigned hex
 	]